Condition Guide

 Backing is not the same as over-restoration

-Sensitive archival work is generally accepted.
-Heavy-handed repainting or poor materials are not viewed in the same way.
+Sensitive archival work, carefully carried out, is accepted by the majority of poster lovers.
+Heavy-handed repainting, excessive retouching or poor materials are viewed very differently.
 One especially important distinction is between linen backing and dry mounting.

 Practical close